-6.3 Pensionable pay and salary sacrifice
+6.4 Pensionable pay and salary sacrifice

-HMRC approved salary sacrifice arrangements where an employee has their contractual pay reduced by an agreed amount (supported by a variation to their contract) in return for a tax assessable benefit in kind, from which income tax liability is then removed, remain pensionable under the LGPS(NI) (where the benefit in kind is specified in the employee's contract of employment as being a pensionable emolument).
+HMRC approved salary sacrifice arrangements where an employee has their contractual pay reduced by an agreed amount (supported by a variation to their contract) in return for a tax assessable benefit in kind, from which income tax liability is then removed, remain pensionable under the HMRC(NI) (where the benefit in kind is specified in the employee's contract of employment as being a pensionable emolument).

-The exception is any salary sacrificed for a car or any other vehicle, which cannot be pensionable.
+The exception is any salary sacrificed for a car or any other motor vehicle, which cannot be pensionable.

 From 6 April 2017, significant reforms to salary sacrifice arrangements were introduced by the Government.
-These reforms markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution advantages when provided via a salary sacrifice arrangement.
+These reforms markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution (NIC) advantages via a salary sacrifice arrangement.
+Employer contributions into registered pension schemes were excluded from the April 2017 changes.
+Employers and HMRC(NI) members can continue to benefit from income tax and National Insurance savings when pension contributions are paid through a salary sacrifice arrangement.